pedromelobitencourt/Web-Development-Study/README.md

 ### Acknowledgments

-This repository was created and is maintained by [Your Name](https://github.com/your-username).
+This repository was created and is maintained by Pedro Vitor Melo Bitencourt (https://github.com/pedromelobitencourt).
 Special appreciation to the open-source community and various online resources for providing valuable learning materials.

 Happy coding!